fan2/mkdocs/docs/blog/posts/arm/arm-adr.md

         END                         ; Mark the end of this file
 ```

 In this example, the function arithfunc takes three arguments and returns a result in R0.
-The ﬁrst argument determines the operation to be carried out on the second and third arguments:
+The first argument determines the operation to be carried out on the second and third arguments:

 - **argument1=0**: Result = argument2 + argument3.
 - **argument1=1**: Result = argument2 - argument3.